5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 You can ask questions in the issues system.

+### Error Reporting

+The application does not proper report errors.
+This needs to be done in an update coming soon.

 ### IPTables rules

 Whatsapp uses an HTTPS connection which is going outbound: